Recently Updated on June 10th, 2021

 Using Parserr‘s built-in integration we allow you to easily select some options which may enrich your experience.
 Many of our customers enjoy having the option of having the original email attached to the SharePoint List item just so they can refer to the original email if they need to:

 Well that’s a wrap.
 A multitude of options to have SharePoint online incoming email.
-If you’re needing any help setting any of this functionality up, please reach out to
+If you need help setting any of this functionality up, please contact Parserr today!